- Congratulations Fabien for the ERC consolidator grant :"An ionoelectronic neuromorphic interface for communication with living systems."

 Nanostructures, nanoComponents & Molecules

-The NCM group (Nanostructures, nanoComponents & Molecules) is interested in the physics of nanostructures and nanodevices made of organic molecules and/or hybrid systems involving organic molecules, inorganic metal and/or semiconductor nanostructures.
-We contribute to knowledge development, studying the fundamental electronic and transport properties of various molecular devices based on self-assembled monolayers, small ensemble of molecules, supramolecular assembly of molecules and nano-objects.
-We also design, fabricate and study functional molecular devices such as memory, switch, memristor and synapstor.
+The NCM research group (Nanostructures, nanoComponents & Molecules) is interested in molecular electronics, i.e. the physics of nanostructures and nanodevices made of organic molecules and/or hybrid systems involving organic molecules, inorganic metal and/or semiconductor nanostructures.
+We contribute to knowledge development, studying the fundamental electronic and transport properties of various molecular devices based on self-assembled monolayers, small ensemble of molecules, assembly of molecules and nano-objects.
+We develop new devices for molecular-scale electronics and organic electronics.

 Our research objectives are: